Andrea290799/MicroRNA-profiling-of-severe-uncontrolled-allergic-asthmatic-patients/README.md

 ### Results

-The executed script will generate a new folder called as the name of the used method (GME).
+The executed script will generate a new folder called as The used method (GME).
 Inside, there are folders (belonging to each used panel) with process control files (1-6).
-There is also a common to all panels control files (7) and the results file (8).
+There is also a common to all panels control file (7) and the results file (8).
 This results file look like this:

 ~~~
 Plate_ID	miRNA	2^-AACt	ARn	Group